 - Or improving product knowledge at a launch

-This is the just the foundation of the purpose or, according to Kingham Signature Events, the effects of the purpose.
+This is just the foundation of the purpose.
 The real heart of the purpose actually equates to the brand’s mission or their ‘why’.
-If you have just started planning your event, check out our for tips and tricks that will help you focus on you “why”.
+If you have just started planning your event, check out our for tips and tricks that will help you focus on your “why”.

 You may have heard a term like ‘finding the why’ thrown around for the past few years.
 And this, of course, stems from Simon Sinek – well-known for his TedTalks and his book Start with Why.
 Simon’s premise is that great leaders inspire action because people are drawn to why those leaders do something, not what they do.

 So, we understand Simon’s principles stem from a place of leadership.
 In fact, he often cites Steve Jobs in his role as CEO of Apple as an example.
 Now, in the event world, think of the brand you’re planning an event for as Steve Jobs in this scenario.
 Your goal, as an event prof is to market to and attract, indeed inspire, the people who hold the same values as the brand you represent.
 And of course, the event itself will be an extension of that.